roel4ez/blog/docs/articles/running-a-project-with-github-projects.md

 ---

 The new GitHub Projects experience is in [public beta](https://docs.github.com/en/issues/trying-out-the-new-projects-experience) for everyone to enjoy and use.
-You should be able to go ahead and createb a new
+You should be able to go ahead and create a new
 project:

 ![The new GitHub Projects experience](../images/github-projects-new.png)